dongxuemin666/RNA-combine/README.md

 ```
 Then the results will be outputted to output directory.
 Among all of results, (prefix).hq.fasta.gz are isoforms with predicted accuracy ≥ 0.99, (prefix).lq.fasta.gz are isoforms with predicted accuracy < 0.99.
 #### 3.2 map.sh
-Align sub-reads to reference genome
+Align sub-reads to reference genome, two methods are provided, including minimap2 and blasr, all take sequenced bam files as input.
-For output, ...alignments.bam file is aligned bam file
+For output, if you choose blasr, ...alignments.bam file is aligned file.
+If you choose minimap2, ...sam file is aligned file.
 To use it, first you need to edit map.sh module of the configuration file conf_pacbio.txt.
 Second you need simply run map.sh
 ```Bash
 ./map.sh